Cagrilintide

 Is cagrilintide available?

 Not as an approved drug.
 Its primary clinical role is expected to be as part of CagriSema, which is still in late-stage development.
+See our CagriSema Phase 3 coverage for the latest timeline.

 How much weight loss does cagrilintide produce alone?